SiuKam/Tsinghua-IPTV-m3u-list/README.md

  Convert the Tsinghua IPTV json list to m3u list.

  The link to the m3u list is <https://raw.githubusercontent.com/SiuKam/Tsinghua-IPTV-m3u-list/main/channels.m3u>.
+TXT type is also available at <https://raw.githubusercontent.com/SiuKam/Tsinghua-IPTV-m3u-list/main/channels.txt>